zeon-studio/hugoplate/readme.md

 **Code License:** Released under the [MIT](https://github.comzeon-studio/hugoplate/blob/main/LICENSE) license.

 **Image license:** The images are only for demonstration purposes.
 They have their license, we don't have permission to share those images.

-## 💻 Need Custom Development Services?

-If you need a custom theme, theme customization, or complete website development services from scratch you can [Hire Us](https://zeon.studio/).